There are many reasons why accountants should use social media to market their firms.

 The accounting industry is competitive, and standing out on social media is going to be an uphill battle.

-Differentiating oneself from competitors while adhering to professional standards can be a challenge, especially given the diverse approaches and content shared by accounting firms.
+Differentiating yourself from competitors while adhering to professional standards can be a challenge, especially given the diverse approaches and content shared by accounting firms.

 6) Educational Content Complexity